lukaswenzl/astrometry/README.md

 python astrometry.py sample_images/PSO016m06_K.fits
 ```

 This will perform an astrometric calibration on the sample file.
-The result will be stored as <filename>_astro.fits.
+The result will be stored as FILENAME_astro.fits.

 If you install the package you can use it anywhere like this:

 ```
 astrometry sample_images/PSO016m06_K.fits
 ```

+This installation of the package also takes care of the required packages.

 ## Further options